mui/material-ui/docs/src/pages/components/tabs/tabs.md

 {{"demo": "pages/components/tabs/ScrollableTabsButtonForce.js", "bg": true}}

+If you want to make sure the buttons are always visible, you should customize the opacity.

+{{"demo": "pages/components/tabs/ScrollableTabsButtonVisible.js", "bg": true}}

 ### Prevent Scroll Buttons

 Left and right scroll buttons will never be presented.
 All scrolling must be initiated through user agent scrolling mechanisms (e.g. left/right swipe, shift-mousewheel, etc.)